Dear Prime Minister, Chancellor, and Secretary of State,

 4. Driving growth through data and digital enablement

 The digital, data and technology revolution taking place has the potential to transform almost every industry.
-For pensions and pensions regulation we believe there are huge opportunities to not only reduce regulatory burden, but also to transform the way industry operates to enable effective market competition and benefit savers through industry innovation.
-All of which have the potential to generate growth.
+For pensions and pensions regulation we believe there are huge opportunities to not only reduce regulatory burden, but also to transform the way industry operates to enable effective market competition and benefit savers through industry innovation - all of which have the potential to generate growth.

 - Reduce unnecessary regulatory burden – we want to become more effective, easier to work with, with better insights to drive decision-making.
 To make that a reality this year we will further streamline our data collection processes and identify areas of duplication in our scheme return and master trust supervisory return.
 We will also work with other government agencies to identify areas of data join up where we can capture data once and use many times.